lschierer/RUT/packages/luke/20050902/refuting-socialism-in-light-of-katrina.md

 ---

-title: Refuting socialism in light of Katrina
+title: "Refuting socialism in light of Katrina"
 date: 2005-09-02 16:20:05
 tags:
   -  politics-law